 The Football League First Division, which has been the top division in English football since 1888, lagged far behind Italy's Serie A and Spanish La Liga in stadium attendance and income, prompting some of England's top soccer players to play abroad.
 However, in the early 1990s, the situation began to change for the better: the England national team performed well at the 1990 World Cup, reaching the semifinals; UEFA lifted a five-year ban on English clubs playing in European cups in 1990.

 After the Hillsborough tragedy, the Taylor Report was published, which provides for a number of measures to improve the safety of stadiums - first of all, the reconstruction of all stadium stands in full seating.

-The Premier League was founded by 22 clubs: Arsenal, Aston Villa, Blackburn Rovers, Chelsea, Coventry City, Crystal Palace, Everton, Ipswich Town, Leeds United, Liverpool, Manchester City, Manchester United, Middlesbrough, Norwich City, Nottingham Forest, Oldham Athletic, Queens Park Rangers, Sheffield United, Sheffield Wednesday, Southampton, Tottenham Hotspur and Wimbledon.
+The Premier League was founded by 22 clubs: Arsenal, Aston Villa, Blackburn Rovers, Chelsea, Coventry City, Crystal Palace, Everton, Ipswich Town, Leeds United, Liverpool, Manchester City, Manchester United, Middlesbrough, Norwich City, Nottingham Forest, Oldham Athletic, QPR, Sheffield United, Sheffield Wednesday, Southampton, Tottenham Hotspur and Wimbledon.